My Instant Pot Butternut Squash Soup recipe is quick and easy to make. It uses simple ingredients for a flavorful soup kids of all ages love.

 Your soup can be reheated in any pan on the stove over low heat (higher heats may cause the soup to scorch to the bottom of the pan).
 You may also need to add more liquid to thin it back down.

-Yes, I’m a huge fan of freezer meals.
-This soup can be frozen in freezer safe containers like wide mouth pint jars.
+This soup can also be frozen in freezer safe containers like wide mouth pint jars.
 You can also freeze in individual portions so it’s easy to defrost and reheat for lunch.